 However, these benefits come with trade-offs.
 Depending on a hiring company’s location, the time zone difference could be quite significant.
 Additionally, regional instability may impact service delivery and English skills may be less advanced.

 Though U.S. companies hire extensively outside the country, it’s also true that other countries hire certain types of providers within the U.S., including IT providers.
 These professionals are some of the best educated and most skilled in the world and they commonly speak secondary languages, especially Spanish.

 However, there are some drawbacks to outsourcing IT within the U.S., most notably the higher rates.
 Compared to other regions, a smaller percentage of Americans seek out careers in IT, firms must compete for the best professionals and therefore must pay higher salaries, the cost of which they pass on to clients.

 Another drawback is the regulatory environment within the U.S. Complex tax laws include federal, state, and local rules, and some products and services may be restricted for sale to certain countries.
-Companies outside the U.S. considering hiring an IT service provider there should first consult with an attorney specializing in U.S. business law.
+Companies outside the U.S. considering hiring an IT service provider like this MSP in London should first consult with an attorney specializing in U.S. business law.

 Canada is a good option for U.S. companies to outsource IT because of its geographic proximity, comparable time zones, similar culture, and lower rates.
 Companies in other regions may find some of these factors attractive as well.

 Businesses in many countries may want to hire an external team of IT providers for a variety of functions, including enterprise system installation and support, cybersecurity, software development, and testing, and many more.
 Questions inevitably arise when beginning this process, including where to locate such services.

 Owners and managers can seek agencies close to home.
 But, for a greater selection of pricing, time zone compatibility, quality, and cultural fit, it pays to explore IT outsourcing from talented professionals across the globe.